1Px-Vision/UWB-Drone-Nav/README.md

 Distance estimation
 ```

-The ESP-NOW RSSI should not be used as the primary precision ranging mechanism.
+Do not use ESP-NOW RSSI as the primary precision ranging mechanism.

 ---